-- The 50% excise relief for beer produced by small, independent breweries is extended to cover qualifying beer/breweries outside the EU. - To support the drinks and hospitality industry, the excise duty on renewals of certain liquor licenses is waived (as was the case in 2021). - Clarification on the conditions for mutual recognition of partially denatured alcohol and confirmation of the availability of excise relief for partially denatured alcohol where used for maintenance and cleaning of manufacturing equipment.
+- The 50% excise relief for beer produced by small, independent breweries is extended to cover qualifying beer/breweries outside the FU. - Clarification on the conditions for mutual recognition of partially denatured alcohol and confirmation of the availability of excise relief for partially denatured alcohol where used for maintenance and cleaning of manufacturing equipment.